 - Before submitting, we suggest that you read previous issues of The Raven Review in order to familiarize yourself with the type of pieces we are looking for.

-We’re looking for exceptional short fiction that is thought-provoking, engaging, and of a high literary standard.
+We’re looking for exceptional fiction or creative nonfiction that is thought-provoking, engaging, and of a high literary standard.
 While we are not a genre-specific magazine, we do prefer certain themes: we love pieces that cover real, raw, and hard-hitting topics with dark, gloomy, and macabre elements.
-If your piece doesn’t quite fit those themes, don’t worry.
-Submit anyway—we’re pretty open.
+If your piece doesn’t quite fit those themes, don’t worry—they’re really just guidelines.
 Please keep your submission between 1,000 and 3,000 words.
-We only accept one fiction submission per person.
-We also accept flash fiction (up to 1,000 words) that follow the guidelines above.
-We only accept one flash fiction submission per person.
+We also accept flash fiction (up to 1,000 words) that follow the same guidelines above.
+We only accept one literary prose submission per person.

 We will accept most forms of poetry including free-verse, haikus, odes, and sonnets.
 We only ask that the poems convey a coherent message and are of a high literary standard.
 When it comes to poetry, we love to feel things, so make us laugh, make us cry, and make us think.
 While we are not a genre-specific magazine, we do prefer certain themes.
 Therefore, while poetry submissions can be about any topic (within reason), we prefer poems that cover real, raw, and hard-hitting topics with dark, gloomy, and macabre elements.
 We accept up to five poetry submissions (in one file) per person.